alradadi/alradadi.github.io/apple-nfc.md

 tags: [apple, nfc, digital-wallets, eu-regulation]
 description: "After 10 years of restricted NFC access on iOS devices, Apple finally opens up NFC capabilities to third-party developers under EU pressure."
 ---
+# Breaking Apple's Decade-Long NFC Monopoly: What It Means for Developers

 In a landmark shift for mobile development, Apple has finally opened up NFC (Near Field Communication) access on iOS devices to third-party developers.
 This change comes exactly a decade after Apple first introduced Apple Pay in October 2014, marking the end of Apple's exclusive control over NFC functionality on iPhones.